-If you're reading this page, then you are already on your way to turning your boring PDF into a stylish, eye-catching flipbook!
+If you're reading this page, then you are already on your way to turning your boring PDF, word or Powerpoint file into a stylish, eye-catching flipbook!

-Step 1 to converting your PDF to a flipbook is to upload it to our converter via the Create a Flipbook page.
+Step 1 to converting your PDF, Word or Powerpoint document to a flipbook is to upload it to our converter via the Create a Flipbook page.
 There you can choose some initial settings for your flipbook incluing page flip sound, right to left text and the name of your document.
 These options can be changed once it is uploaded.
 The email address you provide will become your account's username.

 Once you press Create Flipbook, our system begins processing the documennt.
 This can take a few minutes depending on the size of your flipbook.

 Afer the conversion process is complete, you will be taken to your dashboard.
 From here you can alter your flipbook and find useful information like analytics and flipbook settings.

 The next few steps will show you how to change backgrounds and toolbars for your flipbook.

 Select Backgrounds & Buttons